chris-prener/MOEarthquakes/README.md

 * creating interactive maps using [`leaflet`](https://rstudio.github.io/leaflet/)

 ## Seismic Activity in Missouri
 Missouri is an interesting state for mapping earthquakes due to the presence of the [New Madrid seismic zone](https://en.wikipedia.org/wiki/New_Madrid_Seismic_Zone) in the southeast part of the state (known as the "bootheel").
 The region was the site of a [series of powerful earthquakes](https://en.wikipedia.org/wiki/1811–12_New_Madrid_earthquakes) in 1811 and 1812 near [New Madrid, MO](https://en.wikipedia.org/wiki/New_Madrid,_Missouri).
 These earthquakes have been estimated to be the [most powerful ones](https://en.wikipedia.org/wiki/List_of_earthquakes_in_the_United_States) to occur east of the Rocky Mountains in recorded history.
-This area was rated in 2014 as having some of the highest earthquake hazard levels in the continental United States outside of the Pacific coast:
+This area was also rated by the USGS in 2014 as having some of the highest earthquake hazard levels in the continental United States east of the Rocky Mountains:

 ![](https://earthquake.usgs.gov/hazards/hazmaps/conterminous/2014/images/HazardMap2014_lg.jpg)